 The grant competition is currently closed.
-Updated information will be posted autumn semester 2021.
+Updated information will be posted spring semester 2022.

 The Office of International Affairs, the Office of Research, and the Global Gateways are sponsoring a grant competition for faculty.

 Proposals are sought for a wide range of research and scholarship projects, which include but are not limited to: